Adalaj

-Adalaj is a census town in Gandhinagar district located in the western Indian state of Gujarat.
+Adalaj is a census town in Gandhinagar district in the western Indian state of Gujarat.
 With a population of roughly 12,000 residents within the town limits as of 2011, Adalaj is known for its semi-arid climate and its historic and religious establishments.
-The town sits in a generally flat area covering about 18 sq. kms.
+The town sits in a generally flat area covering about 18 sq. km.

 The city has seen recent rapid urbanization since the last census report.

 Geography

 Adalaj is located at 23.17°N 72.58°E. It has an average elevation of 66 m.
 According to the Bureau of Indian Standards, the town falls under seismic zone 3, in a scale of 2 to 5 (in order of increasing vulnerability to earthquakes).

 Climate

 Adalaj has substantially similar climate to Ahmedabad which is a hot, semi-arid climate (Köppen climate classification: BSh), with marginally less rain than required for a tropical savanna climate.
 The Indian Meteorological Department does not distinguish Adalaj through a distinct weather station, therefore seasonal and monsoon conditions mimic recorded values of Ahmedabad.

 There are three main seasons: summer, monsoon and winter.
 Aside from the monsoon season, the climate is extremely dry.
 The weather is hot from March to June.
 Cold northerly winds are responsible for a mild chill in January.
 The southwest monsoon brings a humid climate from mid-June to mid-September.
 The average annual rainfall is about 595 mm, and it is not uncommon for droughts to occur when the monsoon does not extend as far west as usual.